-At the turn of the century, the term “zero-waste” offered a new perspective on commercial waste-management practices: People believed society could conserve resources and eliminate harmful byproducts of the manufacturing process through products that were more thoughtfully designed and produced.
+At the turn of the century, the term “zero waste” referred to the idea that society could conserve resources and eliminate harmful byproducts of the manufacturing process through more thoughtfully designed and produced goods.

-Inspired by this movement, lifestyle blogger Bea Johnson of The Zero Waste Home reimagined the term in 2009, encouraging people to modify their household practices.
-Bea believed people could reduce their waste to no more than one mason jar of trash per year — a dramatic change from how much trash the average American household produced at the time.
-Those who were successful could proudly say they led a zero-waste lifestyle.
+Inspired by this movement, lifestyle blogger Bea Johnson of The Zero Waste Home reimagined the term in 2009, encouraging people to modify household practices to produce no more than one mason jar of trash per year per household.
+This was a dramatic change from how much trash the average American household produced at the time.

 Americans Produce Tons of Waste (Literally)